Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 Imperial: Century-Old Quality

-Imperial has been making game room furniture for over 100 years.
-That longevity means something: they’ve survived every trend, recession, and manufacturing shift in the industry.
+Over 100 years of making game room furniture buys Imperial a certain credibility: they’ve survived every trend and every manufacturing shift the industry has thrown up.
 Their tables are reliable mid-range options with slightly better construction than Mizerak at similar prices.

 Price range: $600-$3,000.
 They also make licensed NFL, NHL, and college-branded tables if sports theming matters to your game room.